-- Blinds can add colour and interest to the street scene, however, it is important to ensure that they do not dominate a shopfront or shop parade. - Shopfront canopies and blinds are only likely to be acceptable where they are: - ceptable where they - retractable; traditional conv - traditional canvas; - \circ $\,$ blind box integrated with the overall design; - attached between the fascia and shopfront; and be flush with the fascia level. - In general all blinds should be designed and installed to: - ensure public safety; - incorporate a minimum of 2.3 metres between the bottom of the blind and the pavement; and - incorporate a minimum of 1 metre between the blind and the kerb edge.
+- Blinds can add colour and interest to the street scene, however, it is important to ensure that they do not dominate a shopfront or shop parade. - Shopfront canopies and blinds are only likely to be acceptable where they are: - retractable; - traditional canvas; - o blind box integrated with the overall design; - attached between the fascia and shopfront; and be flush with the fascia level. - In general all blinds should be designed and installed to: - ensure public safety; - o incorporate a minimum of 2.3 metres between the bottom of the blind and the pavement; and - o incorporate a minimum of 1 metre between the blind and the kerb edge.